 Day 7 Rishikesh to Delhi (200 km, 4-5 hrs)

 This will be the last day when you start the journey from Rishikesh, exit Uttarakhand and finally reach Delhi.

 You should always carry your own water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 Short Itinerary, recommended only for pro/advanced trekkers

-- Day 3 Govind Dham to Valley of flowers to Govind Dham (5/7 kms of trek 4/6hrs)
+- Day 3: Govind Dham to Valley of flowers to Govind Dham (5/7 km of trek 4/6hrs)

-- Day 4 Govind Dham to Govind Ghat to Srinagar (15kms of trek 3 hours and 175 kms of road travel 3/5 hours).
-Buses are available from Govind ghat till 3 in evening which reach Srinagar by 8 in night
+- Day 4: Govind Dham to Govind Ghat to Srinagar (15kms of trek 3 hours and 175 km of road travel 3/5 hours).
+Buses are available from Govind ghat till 3 in the evening which reaches Srinagar by 8 in night

-- Day 5 Srinagar To Rishikesh to Delhi (100 kms till Rishikesh 2 hours and 200kms till Delhi 4 hrs)You can take same bus which you took last day from govind ghat or can take first bus which starts at 6 in morning)
+- Day 5: Srinagar To Rishikesh to Delhi (100 km till Rishikesh 2 hours and 200kms till Delhi 4 hrs)You can take the same bus which you took last day from Govind ghat or can take the first bus which starts at 6 in the morning)